daudix/daudix.one/content/blog/site-and-blog-devlog/index.md

 ![Blurred nav](blurred-nav.png)
 <figcaption>Navigation bar with content behind it being blurred</figcaption>

-- Added <abbr title="American Standard Code for Information Interchange">ASCII</abbr> style, now instead of boring code block it uses pretty gradient fill and has this neon glow on hover
+- Added <abbr title="American Standard Code for Information Interchange">ASCII</abbr> style, now instead of boring code block it uses pretty gradient fill and has this neon glow on hover.

 ![ASCII art](ascii-art.png)
 <figcaption>Regular state, it's filled with gradient going from bottom to top, with the bottom being black and top being transparent</figcaption>